-Back at the very tail-end of the eighties, there was a Pepsi advert that showed up in pretty much every commercial break on ITV, and used to drive me up the wall.
-It involved a teenage ice hockey team – because, of course, we were all supposed to keel over with excitement at the merest hint of anything ‘American’, even if we didn’t have the first idea what it actually involved – being berated by their coach, who was so disappointed in their performance that he forced them to drink unbranded cola.
+Back at the very back end of the eighties, there was a Pepsi advert that showed up in pretty much every commercial break on ITV, and used to drive me up the wall.
+It involved a teenage ice hockey team – because, of course, we were all supposed to keel over with excitement at the merest hint of anything ‘American’, even if we didn’t have the first idea what it actually involved – being berated by their coach, who was so disappointed in their performance that he forced them to drink an unspecified unbranded cola.
 “Coach”, protested one subtly-mulleted puck-pursuer, “this isn’t Pepsi!”.
 “It’s all you deserve, Penchansky!” came the yelled reply, provoking an angrily loud-whispered “letsgetbackontheiceguyzzzz” and, what do you know, a performance so impressive that ‘Coach’ relented and gave them proper cola after all.

 Even despite this and many, many other similarly irritating and patronising adverts founded on an ignorance so deep and profound it can’t even qualify as misunderstanding of what UK-based putative soft drink-buying youngsters might actually have been interested in, I was – and remain – very much Team Pepsi.
 The implication of the advert may have been that Penchansky and his Super Furry Animals-inspiring team-mates had been given – uh oh – Coke instead, but let’s be honest about it, you’d almost certainly happily accept Coca-Cola in the absence of your preferred choice and vice versa.
 So the question remains of what they were actually unwittingly swigging, and, well, there were plenty of thoroughly miserable possibilities to choose from.